tmikkonen/sailfish-onda-v820w/README.md

 ## sailfish-onda-v820w
 Install & update Sailfish OS on Onda V820W V3/V5 tablets.

-Credit for the Onda V820W Sailfish port and original update instructions goes to TheKit.
+Credit for the Onda V820W Sailfish port and original upgrade instructions goes to TheKit.
 See [talk.maemo.org](http://talk.maemo.org/showthread.php?t=96708).
 Thanks to everyone contributing to the thread!

-The update script was created on Onda V820W V5 but should work also on V3.
+The scripts were created on Onda V820W V5 but should work also on V3.
 Currently the main(/only?) difference between the two tablets is the missing sound on V5.

 ### Install